mageddo/dns-proxy-server/docs/content/2-features/logs/_index.en.md

 ---
-title: Configuring log output
+title: Configuring logs
-weight: 4
+weight: 5
 ---

+## Configuring log output

 You can disable, log to console, log to default log file path or specify a log path at config file, environment or command line argument.
 Available options: